mikebavon/CnInventory/readme.txt

      HttpServletResponse (ServletResponse) - object created web container on servlet request, data bound to the object for accessing
      ServletConfig - it allow to access to access and manipulate servlet attributes - each servlet has its on ServletConfig, it is not system wide
-     ServletContext - it allow to access to access system/application wide attributes - only created once, at start/deployment of the application RequestDispatcher - Interface defines how page request/response is going handler, it can done two ways:
+     ServletContext - it allow to access system/application wide attributes - only created once, at start/deployment of the application RequestDispatcher - Interface defines how page request/response is going handler, it can done two ways:
         1. include - if Page X include Page Y, page Y will be execute and the process of execution will be returned to page X,